 Menu Description: "A basket of tender chicken breaded with Cap'n Crunch and seasonings, served with Creole mustard sauce."

 The Orlando, Florida Planet Hollywood, which had its big opening in 1994, pulls in yearly sales receipts totaling around $50 million, making it one of the highest volume restaurants in America.
 If you've never tried the Chicken Crunch at Planet Hollywood, you're missing a treat.
 Sliced chicken breast fingers are coated with a crunchy, slightly sweet breading combination of Cap'n Crunch cereal and cornflake crumbs.
 The chicken is then deep-fried to a golden brown and served with a tasty dipping sauce made from mayonnaise, horseradish, and Dijon mustard.
-Prepare to get hooked.
+Prepare to get hooked on this Planet Hollywood Chicken Crunch recipe.

 Source: Top Secret Restaurant Recipes by Todd Wilbur.